-The grant will be subject to a means test and a land charge for the full amount of the discretionary top-up grant will be applied for a period of 10 years following the installation of the required equipment.
+The grant will not be subject to a means test.
+However a land charge for the full amount of the discretionary top-up grant will be applied for a period of 10 years following the installation of the required equipment.